 This opportunity is open to all who hold a degree and is not just limited to recent graduates.

-The Pre-join Degree in Professional Policing Practice is for those who choose to complete the degree at a Higher Education Institution of their choosing, at their own cost.
+The Pre-join BSc (Hons) Professional Policing Degreeis for those who choose to complete the degree at a Higher Education Institution of their choosing, at their own cost.

 Candidates recruited via this route will also undertake academic and practice-based training to develop specific skills, assessed against national assessment criteria and operational competence.
 To be successful you will need to meet our minimum entry requirements and demonstrate a passion and commitment to providing a first-class policing service to our communities.

 If you are interested in these routes to policing and would like to be the first to hear when applications are open please complete this form and email to PEQF@bch.pnn.police.uk

 If you do not hold the relevant qualifications or experience, do not let this deter you in becoming a police officer.
 Please find some guidance below to support you in obtaining the qualifications or support you need.